macarc/marender/README.md

 - `hFrom(element: string | HTMLElement): V`

-Takes an empty HTML element, or an ID for an empty element in the document, and creates a virtual DOM element from it.
+From an empty HTML element, or an ID for an empty element in the document, create a virtual DOM element.
 A non-empty element results in undefined behaviour :)

 #### patch

 - `patch(before: V, after: V)`

-Updates the DOM.
-You may only patch elements that are the same type of element (i.e. have the same tag name).
+Update the DOM.
+You may only patch elements that are the same type of element (i.e. that have the same tag name).

 #### svg

 Same api as `h`.
-Creates a virtual DOM SVG element.
+Create a virtual DOM SVG element.

 ### Types